pgkt04/win-theme/README.md

 # win-theme
- Change your windows theme from light to dark easily!
+ Change your windows theme from light to dark easily without windows activation
- Did I mention you don't even need to activate windows?

 # requirements
  Only python3 required.